 My advice to them is: Don’t pay it!
 Subvert.
 Turn your branding into a badge of honour, as did blacks with ‘nigger’, gays with ‘queer’, and post-menopausal women with ‘crone’.
 Or just insist on being addressed as ‘Your Majesty’!

 But such subversion shouldn’t be necessary.
 Look!
-In many Latin-based languages – French, Spanish, Italian, and so on – every noun takes either a masculine or feminine article.
+In many Latin-based languages – French, Spanish, Italian, and so on – every noun takes either a masculine or feminine or neutral article.
 In Italian it’s la casa.
 In French it’s le monde.
 I’m sure some of these nouns resent the gender they’ve been assigned.
 If they don’t get a choice, why should you?